Paper Straws vs Hemp Straws

 If you think high cholesterol only comes from indulging too much on fatty foods or leading a sedentary lifestyle – think again.
 Chemical invaders like PFAs might be secretly pushing up those numbers behind your back.

-A study published by Environmental Science & Technology Letters, states there’s substantial evidence suggesting links between long-chain PFA exposure (like PFOA &
+A study published by Environmental Science & Technology Letters, states there’s substantial evidence suggesting links between long-chain PFA exposure (like PFOA & PFOS) with increased total cholesterol level among adults – even after adjusting dietary factors.

 • This implies people who have a healthy lifestyle might still be at risk of high cholesterol levels due to these stealthy culprits.